lee-b/kobold_assistant/README.md

 ## Running

 - Install as instructed below
 - Make sure `koboldcpp` (preferably), `koboldai` or `text-generation-webui` are running, with a suitable LLM model loaded, and serving a KoboldAI compatible API at `http://localhost:5000/api/v1/generate` (see Configuration, below, if you need to change this URL).
+See KoboldAI below, for a quickstart guide.
 - Run one or more of the commands below.
 If you get any errors about missing libraries, follow the instructions about that under Installation, below.

 ### `serve`